razielar/CNN-for-detecting-Lung-Nodules/README.md

-# Convolutional Neural Network for detecting Lung Nodules
+# CNN for detecting Lung Nodules from CT scans

 ### Content